tejas10503/mysethry/README.md

 ## What it does

-    This is fintech and web 3.0 website is used for transfer ETH coin from one repo to another.
+    This is a fintech and a Web 3.0 website is used for transfer ETH coin from one repo to another.

 ## 🚀 Features